 Never mind that Rasmussen consistently, artificially has favored Trump, and no other poll has him near 50%.
 And never mind that Obama was being hammered at this point in his presidency with negative GOP propaganda about his Affordable Care Act — which, by the way, is currently overwhelmingly popular.

 Most kids in America by now also have sneered, “Total amateur,” upon hearing the new Trump-assigned nickname.
 The nickname thing has been utterly embarrassing for our country.
 Adults know it.
 Children know it.
 Now Donald — always trying to outdo himself and usually succeeding — has bestowed an adolescent put-down nickname on a former president.
 Donald loves his firsts.
 But this one?
 In the past, Trump at least has tried to base his choice of debasing sobriquet on a known lie about the target of his ire, e.g., “Crooked Hillary” or “Puppet [Doug] Jones” or “Goofy Elizabeth Warren.”
 But “Cheatin’ Obama”?
 This has no meaning, no relation to any existing lie about Obama ever cheating at anything.

 “It’s just really a tragedy that we have tens of thousands of kids look at the president of the United States and they see a joke.”

-Stupid or Lying, Redux
+Stupid or Lying?
+Redux

 The question of whether Donald is stupid or lying has been highlighted again this week.
-The issue has never gone away, but the ever-cresting tsunami of Trumpian outrages drowns it out from week to week, just as Donald intends.
+The issue never has gone away, but the ever-cresting tsunami of Trumpian outrages drowns it out from week to week, just as Donald intends.